Reasons Why Your Scalp Itches

 It can be caused by infection, irritation of the skin, skin diseases or occlusion, when the pore where hair emerges from the skin is blocked.
 Folliculitis usually appears as a red spot with a pustule.

-How to prevent folliculitis
+How to prevent folliculitis?

 The prevention of folliculitis is primarily the same as dandruff, as they are both hyper-seborrheic conditions.
-The only difference is that folliculitis is usually caused by scalp bacteria, like propionibacterium acnes and staphylococcus epidermidis, and not yeast.
+The only difference is that folliculitis is usually caused by scalp bacteria, like propionibacterium acnes and Staphylococcus epidermidis, and not yeast.

 Folliculitis can be particularly painful, itchy and difficult to treat if it is linked to the nosocomial methicillin-resistant staph aureus bacteria.